Should Devin Nunes Recuse Himself From Trump Russia Ties Investigation? [Opinion]

 Republican Representative Devin Nunes has over the last week or so caused many to question whether Republicans in general – and Representative Nunes in particular – can impartially carry out an investigation into any ties that Donald Trump and his administration might have with Russia.
 As reported by the Boston Herald, some are calling for Representative Nunes to follow Attorney General Sessions’ example and recuse himself from the investigation.

-Nunes’ apparent loyalty to Donald Trump, his management of the committee investigating Trump and his involvement with disgraced former national security advisor Michael Flynn would all seem to make his position as lead congressional investigator untenable.
+Nunes’ apparent loyalty to Donald Trump, his management of the committee investigating Trump, and his involvement with disgraced former national security advisor Michael Flynn would all seem to make his position as lead congressional investigator untenable.
 His recent apology regarding some of his decisions doesn’t really solve this problem.

 Obama Wiretaps and Devin Nunes